appium/ruby_lib/RELEASING.md

   not necessarily emit an already-created release again.
 The verified artifact is kept for 14 days.
   If it has expired, run **Publish gem** manually from master with the same existing release tag; it rechecks and rebuilds that tag.
-This retry route is for releases containing this workflow and validation script, not older historical tags.
+This retry route is for releases containing this publishing workflow, not older historical tags.
 - **RubyGems already has that version:** confirm the existing release before retrying.
   The workflow deliberately does not treat every push failure as success.
 Published versions cannot be overwritten.
 Do not move the tag or rebuild different source